 D-102: Child Care Eligibility Determination and Verification

-The Board must ensure that its child care contractor verifies all eligibility requirements for CCS prior to authorizing child care.
+The Board must ensure that its child care contractor verifies all eligibility requirements for CCS before authorizing child care.

-Boards must inform staff members that self-attestation, including through completion of the parent application in the child care case management system, is acceptable only for confirming that the value of a family’s assets does not exceed $1 million and to verify the following:
+Boards must inform staff members that self-attestation, including through completion of the parent application in the child care case management system, is acceptable only for confirming that the value of a family’s assets does not exceed $1 million and to verify:

-Initial eligibility for families experiencing homelessness
+initial eligibility for families experiencing homelessness; and

-Initial eligibility for child care during job search as described in
+initial eligibility for child care during job search, as described in D-204.

 Notwithstanding the period of time required to review a customer’s application for CCS, the Board also must ensure that eligibility is redetermined no sooner than 12 months following the initial start of child care or the most recent redetermination date (whichever is later).

-Boards must inform staff members that for parents receiving Initial Job Search child care, once employment is found, staff members must review the parents’ employment information as described in .
+Boards must inform staff members that for parents receiving Initial Job Search child care, once employment is found, staff members must review the parents’ employment information, as described in D-108.

-Note: ’If a new child is added to the family and needs care during a 12-month eligibility period, the eligibility period resets for the entire family to ensure the new child receives a minimum of 12 months of eligibility, effective the first day of care for the newly added child.
+Note: If a child is born into or added to a family after the initial 12-month authorization date, the family’s eligibility period is extended by 12 months, beginning on the first day of care for the newly added child.
+This ensures the new child receives a full 12 months of care.

 Rule Reference: §809.42

 To ensure that children receive a minimum of 12 months of services, Boards must ensure that if a customer’s eligibility end date falls on a weekend or holiday, the eligibility end date is extended to the next working day.

-Boards must inform staff members that a family is considered eligible when the parent is notified of the determination of eligibility and acknowledges the eligibility determination and PSoC as described in .
+Boards must inform staff members that a family is considered eligible when the parent is notified of the determination of eligibility and acknowledges the eligibility determination and PSoC, as described in D-1004.
 Any changes in the parent’s status after the eligibility notification are treated as changes reported during the 12-month eligibility period.

+Eligibility documentation is required to be uploaded into TX3C.
+While Boards may continue to utilize any separate internal storage systems they currently maintain, TX3C must serve as the complete and official record-keeping location for all required documentation.
+The only exception to this requirement is Form 2054, which must not be uploaded due to potential privacy issues with DFPS cases.

-For more information, refer to : Eligibility Determination Processes.
+For more information, refer to D-1000: Eligibility Determination Processes.

 D-103: Child’s Age and Citizenship or Immigration Status